syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfChart/Chart-Series.md

 ### AnimateSeries

-The [`AnimateSeries`](https://help.syncfusion.com/cr/cref_files/xamarin-ios/Syncfusion.SFChart.iOS~Syncfusion.SfChart.iOS.SFChart~AnimateSeries.html) method can be used to animate the series programmatically.
+The [`AnimateSeries`](https://help.syncfusion.com/cr/cref_files/xamarin-ios/Syncfusion.SFChart.iOS~Syncfusion.SfChart.iOS.SFChart~AnimateSeries.html) method can be used to animate all the series in the chart programmatically.

 {% highlight c# %}